 You can also freeze the lasagna until you are ready to eat it, just like this Healthier Make Ahead Lasagna Freezer Meal.
 If you choose to freeze your lasagna for two, add 30 minutes to the bake time.

-How to make a small Lasagna for Two
+How to make Lasagna for Two

 The key with this is to make all of the components for each layer, layer the lasagna and then bake it as a whole!